 On 2nd-and-2 from the Oakland 47 Saturday night, quarterback Jared Goff dropped back, went through his progressions, and dumped a pass off to tight end Gerald Everett.

-Everett had lined up in the backfield, but had made his way into the left flat after Goff's play-action fake to running back Todd Gurley II.
+Everett had lined up in the backfield, but had made his way into the left flat after Goff's play-action fake to running back Todd Gurley.
 Everett caught the pass at about the line of scrimmage, but then the rookie turned on the jets, darting down the left side.
 Then he put on the brakes with a juke, inducing a defender to fall out of his path.
 The rookie then gained about 10 more yards before being tackled for a 24-yard gain.